 Upon arrival at Delhi international airport meet with our representative at the airport arrival lounge.
 After meet and greet transfer to the hotel for overnight stay.

 Day 02, Delhi:

-In the evening return to hotel for dinner and overnight stay.
+In the evening come back to hotel for dinner and overnight remain.

 Day 03, Delhi - Chandigarh - Nalagarh:

-Early morning transfer to the railway station to board the train for Chandigarh.
-Upon arrival at Chandigarh railway station meet with our representative.
-After meet and greet we will proceed for a short tour to Chandigarh gardens.
+Chandigarh railway station meet with our representative.
+After meet & greet we will proceeds for a

 Day 04, Nalagarh - Pragpur:

 The morning after having breakfast discover the fort & enjoy its archaic beauty.
 Here will be enjoying an

 enjoyable walk within the green pasture & have a short village trip.